Into vs. In To

 When thinking of myself entering a new place, be it virtual or not, is when I lean towards log into/sign into.
 But I suppose logging/signing in can be thought of as a digital form of signing a guest book where you would “sign in to the meeting,” with the entering still a separate action.
 We’ll figure it out in 10 years.
 Just never use login as a verb.

-Yes, as I mentioned in my reply to Jim above, login, logon, and logoff are used as nouns or adjectives, not verbs.
+Yes, as we mentioned in our reply to Jim above, login, logon, and logoff are used as nouns or adjectives, not verbs.

 What about “give into/in to”?
 Like give into the demands… ?
 Thanks!